Transit Art Curriculum

 Materials

-• Day 5 asks students to do a draft of their artwork on 4.25h” x 14w” paper, which can be made by cutting 8.5” x 14” paper in half lengthwise.
+• Day 5 asks students to do a draft of their artwork on 3.75” x 10.5” paper.
+You can use standard 8.5” x 11” size paper for the draft and have students measure out a box this size, or use the template linked in Day 5.

 • Students will need to do their final artwork on paper that is a similar proportion as a bus stop bench.
-The following size options are recommended:
+The actual bench size is 29.5”h x 83.5”w.
+The Civic Design Center provides paper that is 15” h x 42” w.
+You can use your own paper if you prefer.

 • In addition to paper, students will need colored pencils, markers, or paint to create their artwork.